jaccomoc/jactl/docs/pages/language-guide.md

 3
 ```

-These limitations are due to what makes sense in terms of the capture variable values and due to the way in which
+These restrictions are due to what makes sense in terms of how capture variables work (see below) and due to the way in which
 Jactl saves the state of the match to remember where to continue from the next time.

 The `g` modifier is more useful when used with capture variables as described in the next section.